Skip to content

 Thursday, 26 August 2010 | Dominik Haumann | Tags: planet

 In recent KDE releases up to version 4.4 Kate unfortunately very often selected the wrong encoding.
 The result is that e.g. german umlauts (öäü) show up as cryptic signs in the text editor.
 What I’ve seen lots of times is that in this case people start to fix those characters manually for the entire document.
 In other words: They totally do not get at all that the text document simply was opened with the wrong encoding.
-Read More
+In fact, the users usually do not even know what encoding is at all.
+While this is of course kind of sad, this certainly won’t change… Read More

 Kate History ;)